 The BBVA Money Market account earns better interest than the Premium Checking account, but the APY varies by region.
 It can be set up as overdraft protection for your checking account, and you can access your money anytime you need it with ATM access or online and mobile banking.
 You’ll only need a minimum of $25 to open the account, and while there are higher-interest MMAs to be found elsewhere, most require a much more substantial minimum balance.

 BBVA CDs require a minimum of $500 to open — certainly not the highest minimum around.
-Rates vary depending solely on term, from .15% for a 1-year CD.
+Rates vary depending solely on term.
 These are certainly not the most spectacular rates out there if that’s what you’re looking for, but there are no maintenance fees associated with these accounts.

 BBVA IRA accounts